pactflow/example-bi-directional-consumer-playwright-js/README.md

 <!-- Consumer Overview -->

-This is an example of a React "Product" API consumer that uses playwright & [Pactflow](https://pactflow.io) and GitHub Actions to generate and publish Pact consumer contracts.
+This is an example of a React "Product" API consumer that uses Playwright & [Pactflow](https://pactflow.io) and GitHub Actions to generate and publish Pact consumer contracts.

 It performs pre-deployment cross-compatibility checks to ensure that it is compatible with specified providers using the Bi-Directional contract capability of Pactflow.